 - Arrange reservations, prepare for business meetings, offer referrals for services, troubleshoot day-to-day problems as part of the hotel team.

 Strong administrative skills are key for job seekers interested in working as a hotel front desk clerk.
-The position involves great organizational skills, from arranging room assignments, using a computer and handling cash to dealing with a variety of customer service expectations.
+The position involves great organizational skills, from arranging room assignments, using a computer and handling cash to dealing with a variety of customer service expectations and requests.